aerogear/aerogear.org/_posts/2015-01-19-aerogear-android-2.0.0.md

 ---
 layout: post
 title: AeroGear Android 2.0.0 is out !
+author: secondsun
+module: core
 ---

 We are happy to announce that the 2.0.0 version of our Android library has been released!